-An interesting feature of Eqs.
-(20) and (21) arises when seeking a solution for large values of the driving velocity U_0 .
-Indeed, there exists a limit value of U_0 above which there is no solution to this set of equations.
-Figure 3 shows the slope of the interface at the contact line, as a function of the driving velocity U_0 for Oh = 0.01.
-For $U_0 \le 1$, the linear behavior described by Eq.
-(15) is in agreement with the numerical results: the slope of the interface is well approximated by $U_0/\sqrt{2}$, which is the value of $-h_z(0,t)$ given by Eq.
 (15) for Oh = 0.
-Above $U_0 = 1$, the solution departs from the linear solution, and finally diverges for a finite value of the velocity $U^ \simeq 2.2$.
+Above $U_0 = 1$ , the solution departs from the linear solution, and finally diverges for a finite value of the velocity $U^ \simeq 2.2$ .
 This limit value corresponds to an interface tangent to the solid surface at the contact line above which the dynamics cannot be described by a self-similar solution anymore.
-It is not clear what the dynamics would be with a pinned contact line since direct numerical simulations of the initial set of Eqs.
-(1) and (2) systematically lead to a finite time singularity at the boundary.
+It is not clear what the dynamics would be with a pinned contact line since direct numerical simulations of the initial set of equations (1) and (2) systematically lead to a finite time singularity at the boundary.
 We suspect that this singular behavior is reminiscent of the physical change observed in the experiments.
-When U_0 is larger than 1.5, we observe that the contact line is not pinned anymore and starts to move on the solid, as illustrated in the inset of Figure 3.
+When $U_0$ is larger that 1.5, we observe that the contact line is not pinned anymore and starts to move on the solid, as illustrated in the inset of figure.
 In this case, the correct formulation would require a model for the moving contact line, relating the contact angle and receding speed of the contact line.